 - If you like a product, you’ll say good things about it.
-If not, you’ll say bad things about it.
+If you don't, you’ll say bad things about it.

 - Information gonna flow.
 It is as easy to publish your opinion on any topic as it is hard for other people to avoid encountering it.
 If you internet your thoughts (and you will), others are sure to see them.

 - When you choose new products to incorporate into your life, especially your work life, you’ll start by researching and reading reviews.
 You’ll be drawn to the products that most people seem to like the most.
 You’ll probably pick the most-loved product.

 - Thus, the most lovable products will attract new users most successfully.

 Is that different than, say, 10 years ago?
 You bet it is.
 Back then, there was no place to find a consensus of authentic opinions coming from people who were actually using a product.
 You were stuck trying to believe a company’s own marketing materials and sales pitch.
 If you were lucky, you’d find an independent review, but it’s still a pitifully small sample size and wrought by reviewer bias.

 Now, though, product opinions are more likely to reflect the wisdom of crowds and more accurately reflect the actual lovability of the product being reviewed.
 Yet there’s a good chance many of our business intuitions are still calibrated to that old world, and upending them will change an awful lot about how companies need to operate.

 Perhaps most importantly, let’s think about who is internetting about your product.
 It’s the people actually using the software day after day.
 The people voicing an opinion are those who actually know it best.
 They know what it feels like to use your product.
 If your product is effective, frictionless, and fun, then positive sentiment will abound… and if your product is riddled with issues, the opposite will be true.